Table of Contents

 Where do skin tags occur?

 Skin tags can occur almost anywhere on the body covered by skin.
 However, the two most common areas for skin tags are the neck and armpits.
 Other common areas for the development of skin tags include the eyelids, upper chest (particularly under the female breasts), buttock folds, and groin folds.
-Tags are typically thought to occur in characteristic friction locations where skin rubs against skin or clothing.
+Tags are typically thought to occur where skin rubs against itself or clothing.
 Babies who are plump may also develop skin tags in areas where skin rubs against skin, like the sides of the neck.
 Younger children may develop tags at the upper eyelid areas, often in areas where they may rub their eyes.
 Older children and preteens may develop tags in the underarm area from friction and repetitive irritation from sports.